 Homosexuality is no longer classified as a clinical disorder.
 However, therapists may treat people who seek treatment for same-sex attraction because of their distress about it.
 See the DSM-IV (Diagnostic and Statistical Manual of Mental Disorders: Fourth Edition), American Psychiatric Association, Washington, DC, 1994, p.
 528, section 302.9, “sexual disorders not otherwise specified,” “persistent and marked distress about sexual orientation.”

-Success Rates in Therapy for Distress About Same-Sex Attraction
+Therapeutic Results for Distress About Same-Sex Attraction

 A 2012 survey found that therapy among same-sex attracted people achieved the following results: